|

 on a first viewing.
 This isn't Finnegans Wake by James Joyce, an

-opus that readers tackle because of its difficulties.
-Though more
+opus that readers tackle because of its difficulties, and more

-clarity is called for, I still found Hung's rendering of the central love
+clarity is called for.
+Even so, I found Hung's rendering of the central

-story to be visual poetry at its best.
-Most of the narrative was clear
+love story to be visual poetry at its best.
+Most of the narrative was

-when I watched it a second time, but the symbolism in its opening and
+clear when I watched it a second time, but the symbolism employed in its

 |